One further location identified that could pose low risk of COVID-19

 Following further contact tracing, one additional location has been identified that could pose a low risk of contracting COVID-19 for people who visited at specific times.

-It is important to stress that the risk to the general public is low.
-If, however, anyone who has visited or was working in any of the locations during the relevant time period goes on to develop symptoms of COVID-19, they are encouraged to self-isolate and contact the COVID-111 service immediately.
+The risk to the general public is low.
+If, however, anyone who has visited or was working in any of the location during the relevant time period goes on to develop symptoms of COVID-19, they are encouraged to self-isolate and contact the COVID-111 service immediately.
 The service is open from 8am to 8pm each day.
-People who have been at the venues but have no symptoms are not being asked to contact COVID-111 at the present time.
+People who have been at the venue but have no symptoms are not being asked to contact COVID-111 at the present time.

 Symptoms of COVID-19 include: